Survey of English Dialects: Publication of material

 404,000 items of information were gathered, and these were published as thirteen volumes of "basic material" beginning in 1962.
 The process took many years, and was prone to funding difficulties on more than one occasion.

 In 1966, Eduard Kolb published Linguistic atlas of England: Phonological atlas of the northern region; the six northern counties, North Lincolnshire and the Isle of Man, which mapped variation in the most linguistically diverse part of England.
 This book is out of print and very rare.

 The basic material had been written using specialised phonetic shorthand unintelligible to the general reader: in 1974 a more accessible book, A Word Geography of England was published.
 Harold Orton died soon after this in March 1975.

 The Linguistic Atlas of England was published in 1978, edited by Orton, Stewart Sanderson and John Widdowson.
-Three further publications have been produced from the Survey's material, Word Maps (1987 [2015]) co-authored by Clive Upton, Sanderson and Widdowson, Survey of English Dialect: The Dictionary and Grammar (1994) co-authored by Upton, David Parry and Widdowson, and An Atlas of English Dialects (1996), co-authored by Upton and Widdowson.
+Four further publications have been produced from the Survey's material, Word Maps (1987 [2015]) co-authored by Clive Upton, Sanderson and Widdowson, A Structural Atlas of the English Dialects by Peter M. Anderson, Survey of English Dialect: The Dictionary and Grammar (1994) co-authored by Upton, David Parry and Widdowson, and An Atlas of English Dialects (1996), co-authored by Upton and Widdowson.

 It was originally planned to published four "Companion Volumes" of selected incidental material, to correspond with the four volumes of the basic material.
 These were designed to investigate the development of the chief Middle English sounds, and of certain morphological features and syntactical usages, in each locality.

+As late as 1987, Croom Helm published A Structural Atlas of the English Dialects by Peter M. Anderson, which mapped the development of Middle English vowels, as well as of rhoticity and of a few consonants.